syncfusion-content/maui-docs/MAUI/Slider/migration.md

 # Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider

-In Xamarin.Forms, we have the Range Slider and Slider combined as the [Xamarin Range Slider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider).
-But in MAUI, we have separate controls for Range Slider and Slider to make the control architecture more clearer and ease to use.
-In Xamarin.Forms, you will set the [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange) of Range Slider to false to get a single thumb slider.
-But in MAUI you have the below 2 controls which will always have a single thumb.
+In Xamarin.Forms, the Range Slider and Slider are combined as the [Xamarin Range Slider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider).
+But in MAUI, separate controls for Range Slider and Slider to make the control architecture more clear and user-friendly.
+In Xamarin.Forms, set the [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange) of Range Slider to false to get a single thumb slider.
+But in MAUI, you have the following two controls, which will always have a single thumb.

 1. SfDateTimeSlider
 2. SfSlider